Mitsui posts record profit on strong metals, offsetting Russia loss - NewsBreak

 Mitsui posts record profit on strong metals, offsetting Russia loss

-TOKYO, May 2 (Reuters) - Japanese trading house Mitsui & Co Ltd (8031.T) reported a record full-year profit on Monday as soaring metals and energy prices offset a loss from its liquefied natural gas (LNG) business in Russia amid the deepening Ukraine crisis.
+TOKYO (Reuters) -Japanese trading house Mitsui & Co Ltd reported a record full-year profit on Monday as soaring metals and energy prices offset a loss from its liquefied natural gas (LNG) business in Russia amid the deepening Ukraine crisis.

 “All business segments have performed well, with an overall profit reaching a significant new record high,” Mitsui Chief Executive Officer (CEO) Kenichi Hori told a news conference.